Wael Shawky, I Am Hymns of the New Temples, 2025, La Grande Halle, LUMA Arles, France.

 Discover more

-Wael Shawky is a leading Egyptian contemporary artist, known for blending fact and fiction through diverse media including drawing, painting, performance, music and film.
+Wael Shawky is a leading Egyptian contemporary artist who explores the multiple facets of historical and mythological narratives through diverse media including drawing, painting, performance, music and film.

 Wael Shawky